 - Fluorescence Guided Surgeries (FGS) are safe and effective

-Indocyanine Green (ICG) is the most effective visualisation tool used in Fluorescence Guided Surgeries
+Indocyanine Green (ICG) is the most effective visualization tool used in Fluorescence Guided Surgeries

 All surgeons in the study consider the use of fluorescence imaging, with or without ICG, to be both highly effective and very safe across a broad range of clinical fields and settings.
 All surgeons believed that the use of ICG during fluorescence-guided surgery is very safe and fluorescence imaging, with and without ICG, should be part of routine surgical practice.
 Over the next decade, the contributors to the paper believe that role of fluorescence-guided surgery in clinical practice will increase and that it has the potential to dramatically alter the way that many surgical procedures are performed and will significantly enhance patient outcomes.